stevana/pipelining-with-disruptor/README.md

 now.
 Here are a bunch of improvements, in no particular order:

 - [ ] Implement the `Arrow` instance for Disruptor `P`ipelines, this isn't as
-      straight forward as in the model case, because the combinators are littered with `HasRB` constraints.
+      straight forward as in the model case, because the combinators are littered with `HasRB` constraints, e.g.: `(:&&&) :: (HasRB b, HasRB c) => P a b -> P a c -> P a (b, c)`.
 Take inspiration from constrained/restricted monads?
 This would allow us to specify pipelines using the arrow syntax.
 - [ ] I believe the current pipeline combinator allow for arbitrary directed acyclic graphs (DAGs), but what if feedback cycles are needed?
 Does an `ArrowLoop` instance make sense in that case?